What are anaphylactic reactions?

 Doctors can tell right away based on your symptoms and by examining you.

 Sometimes, you'll know what caused your anaphylactic reaction.
 For example, you might have accidentally eaten something you're allergic to, such as a cookie that you didn't know had nuts in it.
-Other times it is hard for doctors to tell what caused the reaction.
+Other times it's hard for doctors to tell what caused the reaction.

 Doctors will give you a shot of epinephrine (medicine to treat a serious allergic reaction).
 If you still have trouble breathing, doctors may put a breathing tube in your nose or mouth and give you oxygen.